Improve your active listening techniques,

 Active listening is a model for respect and understanding.
 You are gaining information and perspective.
 You add nothing by attacking the speaker or otherwise putting him or her down.

 It takes a lot of concentration and determination to be an active listener.
-Old habits are hard to break, and if your listening habits are as bad as many people's are, then there's a lot of habit-breaking to do!
+Old habits are hard to break, and if your listening skills are as bad as many people's are, then there's a lot of habit-breaking to do!

 Be deliberate with your listening and remind yourself frequently that your goal is to truly hear what the other person is saying.
 Set aside all other thoughts and behaviors and concentrate on the message.
 Ask questions, reflect, and paraphrase to ensure you understand the message.
 If you don't, then you'll find that what someone says to you and what you hear can be amazingly different!

 Start using active listening today to become a better communicator, improve your workplace productivity, and develop better relationships.